gregspurrier/for/README.md

 # For
 ## Overview
 `For` is a Ruby library supporting list comprehensions similar to those found in Clojure and many other languages.
-It was developed as a whyday 2011 / LinkedIn August 2011 Hackday project.
+It was started as a whyday 2011 / LinkedIn August 2011 Hackday project.

 ## Examples
 `For` takes one or more sequence specifications and a block and returns